 Get Frequent Headaches?
-You May Have a Vison Problem
+You May Have a Vision Problem

 At Clarin Eye Care and Coral Gables Eye Care, we understand that many of our patients experience headaches on a regular basis.
-In many cases, these headaches may be related to problems with vision.
+In many cases, these headaches may be related to vision problems.
 In this blog post, we will explain the connection between headaches and vision and what you can do to find relief.

 First, it is important to understand that headaches can be caused by a variety of factors, including stress, fatigue, and certain medical conditions.
-However, research has shown that certain types of headaches, such as migraines and tension headaches, can be triggered or worsened by problems with vision.
+However, research has shown that certain types of headaches, such as migraines and tension headaches, can be triggered or worsened by vision problems.

 If you experience regular headaches, it is important to have your vision evaluated by an eye doctor.
 During your exam, your doctor will check for common vision problems that can cause or contribute to headaches, such as:

 If you have myopia (nearsightedness), hyperopia (farsightedness), or astigmatism, your eyes may have to work harder to focus, which can lead to headaches.
 Wearing glasses or contact lenses can correct these refractive errors and reduce the frequency and severity of headaches.

 If you spend a lot of time staring at screens, reading, or performing other close-up tasks, you may experience eye strain.
 This can cause headaches, as well as other symptoms such as blurred vision, dry eyes, and neck and shoulder pain.
 Your doctor will recommend taking frequent breaks, using proper lighting, and adjusting your screen settings to reduce eye strain and prevent headaches.